sunfishcode/basic-text/docs/RestrictedText.md

  - it is a stream in [Basic Text] form, and
  - it consists entirely of a string in Restricted Text form.

-A buffered stream is in Restricted Text form iff:
- - the buffered stream is in [Basic Text] form

 Note that even though this excludes U+34F (COMBINING GRAPHEME JOINER), the [Stream Safe Text Format] is still required; content must simply avoid using excessively long sequences of non-starters.